 MESH Executive Board (replacing the Steering Group developing the prototypes which operated to 2018)

-The MESH Executive Board meets virtually weekly to review and plan progress.
+The MESH Executive Board meet in a virtual meeting every week to review and plan progress.

 - Charity matters and finance – Dr Sarah Jones, University of Hull, UK